Overview

 prep

-: Read from shared store and prepare dataexec
+: Read from shared store and prepare data

-: Process results and write to shared store
+: Process results, write to shared store, and trigger next actions

 Flows orchestrate nodes by: